nathpaiva/pompom-time/README.md

 - HASURA_GRAPHQL_MIGRATIONS_DIRECTORY
 - HASURA_GRAPHQL_SEEDS_DIRECTORY

 This project uses a submodule to set up the Hasura.
 In order to have the migrations, seeds and metadata you must request the GitHub key to the codeowner of this project so you will able to fetch the private submodule.
+Check the submodule reference for more details [Submodule reference](#submodule-reference)

 ## Before starting the project you must install the dependencies: